-- Total income was \$10,748,844 which represents an increase of \$633,910 from the prior year. - The increase in income largely resulted from a 10.5% increase in membership contribution revenue combined with significant increases in interest received and sale of Eureka products, partially offset by an 8% decline in revenues from training levies. - The surplus for the year was \$3,269,259 compared with \$235,863 in 2009.
-The 2009 surplus was adversely affected by abnormally high legal expenses and related settlement costs of more than \$4,000,000. - Full details of income and expenditure are set out on page 4 and 5.
+- Total income was \$13,032,330 which represents an increase of \$2,283,486 (21.25%) from the prior year.
+This reflects a growth in the number of members during the year and the continuing buoyant activity in the construction and mining industries in Western Australia. - The increase in income largely resulted from a 10.5% increase in membership subscriptions combined with significant increases in training levies and canteen income. - The surplus for the year was \$3,738,503 compared with \$3,269,259 in 2010.
+The 2011 surplus was adversely affected by a significant increase in wages paid to office holders during the year, including a termination payment made to the previous secretary. - Full details of income and expenditure are set out on page 4 and 5.